renaissance-publishing/renaissance/content/chapters/25-items.md

 off an enemy.
 Hatchets are singularly simple to use, their handles and blades promoting good edge alignment by virtue of design.

-Tags: One-handed, Thrown, Bladed, Blunt, Simple, Utility
+Tags: One-handed, Thrown, Bladed, Blunt, Easy, Utility

 Damage: 1d10-1+DB (one-handed and thrown)